mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 So Avalokitesvara Bodhisattva was moving in the deep course of wisdom; this wisdom means wisdom which has gone beyond.
 So wisdom is that which has gone beyond.
 Because emptiness is emptiness, everything is emptiness.
 And then next what you have to do is practice of the emptiness which is emptiness.
 And then constantly we have to achieve continuity of practicing emptiness is emptiness.
 Constantly emptiness.
 So that is “Avalokitesvara Bodhisattva was moving in the deep course” of this wisdom.
 You have to participate in [it] – not only understand.
 You have to directly participate in the wisdom which has gone beyond.

 How?
 Well, it's not so difficult [a] practice.
 Every day, you have to deal with your object, your body, your mind, with compassion and [kindness].
-That is a point Dogen Zenji teaches us.
+That is a point Dōgen Zenji teaches us.
 It's a very simple practice.

 But human beings, human consciousness is very greedy to get something, and you always want to have a big deal, [you] expect a big reward.
 We don't want to practice without seeing any reward, without having a big deal.
 That's why people complain, naturally.
 But this is a basic attitude, because we want to live in peace.
 How do we live?
 We have to practice like this: moving in the deep course of wisdom which has gone beyond.